James Hinchcliffe: Newman/Haas Racing (2011)

 Hinchcliffe at Mid-Ohio in 2011.

 In April 2011, Hinchcliffe signed with Newman/Haas Racing to compete in the remainder of 2011 IndyCar Series, excluding the Twin Ring Motegi race, after missing the first race of the season at St. Petersburg.
 He made his debut at Barber Motorsports Park and failed to finish after making contact with a spinning E. J. Viso.
 He then picked up his first career top-five finish in just his second start in the series on the Streets of Long Beach with a fourth place finish.
 Hinchcliffe then collected a top-ten on the Streets of São Paulo in Brazil.
 He finished ninth.
 Hinchcliffe started 13th in his first Indianapolis 500, and ran up front for an early portion of the race before crashing on lap 101 and finishing 29th.

 Following the Indy 500 was the Firestone Twin 275s in Texas.
-Hinchcliffe, however, struggled in both races and had finishes of twentieth and nineteenth, respectively.
-Hinchcliffe then rebounded to collect his second Top 10 of the season with a sixth at the Milwaukee Mile.
-During the 2011 IZOD IndyCar World Championship on lap twelve, he went veered down, making wheel-to-wheel contact with Wade Cunningham, which caused the latter to spin and collect various drivers, that would lead to various chain reactions, causing the death of Dan Wheldon.
-After the race was cancelled due to Wheldon's death, points were reset to how it was as of Kentucky, so Hinchcliffe collected Rookie of the Year Honors, just beating out Panther Racing's J. R. Hildebrand.
-However, after the 2011 IndyCar season it was announced that Newman/Haas Racing would not be returning to IndyCar making Hinchcliffe a free agent.
+Hinchcliffe struggled in both races and had finishes of twentieth and nineteenth, respectively.
+Hinchcliffe rebounded to collect his second top-ten of the season with a sixth at the Milwaukee Mile.

+During the 2011 IZOD IndyCar World Championship on lap twelve, Hinchcliffe veered down, making wheel-to-wheel contact with Wade Cunningham, which caused the latter to spin out, collecting cars, and ultimately led to a chain reaction which resulted in the death of Dan Wheldon.
+Subsequently, the race was cancelled due to Wheldon's death.
+Points were reset to how it was as of Kentucky, so Hinchcliffe collected Rookie of the Year Honors, beating out Panther Racing's J. R. Hildebrand.
+However, after the 2011 IndyCar season, it was announced that Newman/Haas Racing would not be returning to IndyCar, making Hinchcliffe a free agent.